armeono/Music-player-app/README.md

 # Music-player-app
 Music player app created using Angular, Java Spring Boot and MySQL.
-Project done as part of Softray Spring 2022.
+Project done as part of Softray Sprint 2022 internship.

 Features:
   - View all songs in your library